chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_admin_upgrade_ha_identify_bootstrap_server.rst

 ..
 The contents of this file may be included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The bootstrap server should be defined in your |chef private| configuration file, ``/etc/opscode/private-chef.rb``:
+The bootstrap server should be defined in the |chef private| configuration file, ``/etc/opscode/private-chef.rb``:

 .. code-block:: ruby